davidsjohnson/xai-eval-app/README.md

 - This script runs a Docker container based on the image created in the previous step.
 - The **database/database.db** file contains the database tables (**participant_feedback** and **study**).
 - The **src/client** folder (which contains the client logic) is shared between the Docker container and the host.
-- The web application runs under tcp port 7000
+- The web application runs by default at tcp port 7000

 ## Creating a New Study